 Entertainment Toddler Travel Essentials

 For a long time, I had been going to the £ shop and making my own busy bag up for trips.
 It was amazing to discover Keep Em Quiet, a company dedicated to making entertainment bags for kids travelling.
 We used one of the bags on a recent 7 hour flight and it kept our daughter entertained for the entire time.
 The bags are made according to age, sex / unisex and length of trip.
+You can also find a USA and Australian versions here!

 Our last bag contained, crayons, colouring books, stickers, non-perishable snacks, play-dough, flash cards, a doll, a book and bracelets.
 It came in a compact blue bag that Esmé could carry on her back.